Comparison

 This is the most important difference between the two products.

 Simplifi gives you a visual overview.
+The forecast is built to help you see the shape of your finances over time — whether your accounts are growing or shrinking, when seasonal expenses hit.
 On desktop, the forecast is a line graph with a colored line for each connected account — you can hover over data points to see projected balances on specific days.
 On mobile, you scroll through a ledger of upcoming bills and income with projected balances after each one.
 The mobile view also shows today's balance and the projected balance at the end of the selected time period, plus a red alert if a negative balance is projected at any point.

 Simplifi also offers a configurable low-balance notification — you can set a threshold and get alerted when a projected balance drops below it.
 This alert lives in the app's notification settings alongside 21 other notifications covering bills, subscriptions, spending plan status, and more.
 It's a useful safety net that tells you something concerning is projected, and you handle it from there.